aireytf/Week1-Challenge-Horiseon/README.md

 The challenge was an on-the-job ticket to refactor an existing site for a marketing agency.
 The focus being on improving the accessibility of the existing site.

-This project required that I refactor the website to meet accessibility standards whilst maintaining the applications' apprearance, as per the starter code and as shown in the followning Demo screenshot:
+This project required that I refactor the website to meet accessibility standards whilst maintaining the application's appearance, as per the starter code and as shown in the following Demo screenshot:

 ![Demo](/starter/assets/images/01-html-css-git-challenge-demo.png)